-On their first testing occasion, students must take these two qualifying examinations during the same semester.
-Students will receive a grade of pass or fail on each portion of the exam, although a committee may recommend a deferred decision to the graduate faculty as a prelude to receiving a pass or fail.
 A deferred decision is one whereby the faculty on the examination committee do not assign a grade of either pass or fail.
+A deferred decision may be given when there are some areas of the exam that need further clarification after the oral exam, but most of the exam (written and oral) is satisfactory.
+For example, this may happen if the student inaccurately answered a portion of the exam question in both the written and oral components.
+A deferred decision re-write will be no more than 5 pages in length.
+The student will receive a memo from the committee detailing what they need to do for their re-write.
 The student will meet with the chair of the committee (or committee designate) within three working days of notification of the Qualifying Exam result (e.g., if notified on Thursday, the student makes an appointment for Friday, Monday, or Tuesday) in order to determine the concerns of the committee.

 Following the meeting with the committee chair, the student will have 14 calendar days to address the concerns and the feedback provided by the committee.
 Upon receiving the revised responses to the qualified exam, the committee will evaluate and provide the student with a final grade within two weeks.
+The final result of the exam is determined based on how well the student answers the question in the memo received with the deferred decision, as well as the student's original written response and oral exam.